btrotta/advent-of-code-2023/Readme.md

 that was travelled to arrive at that position.
 The edges of the graph connect points having different values for `direction`, and where the difference in position is between 1 and 3 (part a) or between 4 and 10 (part b).
 The edge weight is given by the sum of the array values between the current and new positions (excluding the current position).

+## Day 18
+For part a, calculate the coordinates, and then consider a rectangle that exceeds the coordinates by 1 in every direction.
+Starting with the upper-left corner of the rectangle, we can use depth-first search to find the points that are in the rectangle but outside the lagoon.
+Subtract the number of such points from the area of the rectangle to get the area of the lagoon.
+Part b is similar, except that the coordinates are too large to explicitly enumerate the border of the lagoon.
+However, since the coordinates of the corners are relatively few, we can use an approach similar to that in Day 11, where we project them to smaller coordinates and use a lookup table to find the area of each volume in the original (large) coordinates.